Hole Digging 101

-When most people want to dig a hole, they reach for a spade.
-There’s nothing wrong with this approach, but there are better hole-digging tools available — namely garden augers.
-Augers have several advantages over other tools, including:
+When most people want to dig a hole, they reach for a spade or a shovel.
+There’s nothing wrong with this approach — if you like blisters and a sore back — but there are better hole-digging tools available, namely garden augers.
+Augers have several advantages over other tools, including

-- Easy to use, even for people with limited physical abilities
+- Ease of use, even for people with limited physical abilities

-- Loosens the soil, making it easier for roots to spread
+- Loosening the soil, making it easier for roots to spread

-The auger should slide through the soil easily, creating a hole.
-The hole might backfill a little, but the soil inside the hole should be loose and easy to remove.
-Once ideal depth is achieved, simply remove the auger from the hole, plant, and backfill with the loose soil left around the edge of the hole.
-You will no longer have to break up clumps of soil created from using a spade.
+As the auger rotates it should cut through the soil easily, creating a hole.
+While the hole might backfill a bit, the soil inside should be loose and easy to remove if needed.
+Once you’ve dug to the desired depth, remove the auger from the hole, place the plant in the hole, and backfill the hole with the loose soil around its edges.
+With an auger, you no longer need to break up clumps of soil like you would when using a spade.

 Dig Properly Sized Holes

-The size of the hole you dig for your plant is critically important.
+The size of the hole your garden auger digs for your plant is critically important.
 A hole that is too small could suffocate the roots or hinder plant growth.
-In the case of a seed, a hole that is too deep could prevent the seed from germinating at all.
+In the case of a bulb, a hole that is too deep could prevent the bulb from growing at all.

 When digging a hole for a small plant no more than three inches wide, use a bulb auger to dig a hole between six and 12 inches deep.
 Insert the root ball into the hole, then cover the base of the plant with excess soil.
 The plant should not sit deeper in the ground than it does in its pot, so be careful not to cover the base of the plant with extra soil.
 This protects the plant from rot and fungus.

 For a plant that is larger than three inches wide, dig a hole about twice the diameter of the pot and about one and a half to two times deeper than the depth of the plant.
-Use your quart pot auger to dig the hole.
-After the hole is dug, backfill the hole with some excess soil until the plant has enough height to stand on its own.
-Insert the plant and backfill the hole.
-Again, do not cover the stem of the plant more than the plant already has been covered.
+Use a heavy-duty auger with a large enough diameter to dig the appropriately sized hole.
+Once the hole is ready, backfill the hole with some excess soil to give the plant some loose soil to extend its roots.
+Insert the plant and finish backfilling the hole.
+Again, remember not to cover the stem of the plant more than the plant already has been covered in its pot.

-To plant a containerized tree, use a quart pot plant auger.
+To plant a containerized tree, use a tree auger with a diameter big enough to dig a hole for the root system to thrive.
 Trees need holes that are three to four times wider than the container.
 The hole should be no deeper than the container.
 Set the root ball in the hole and backfill around the tree.

-Whether you’re planting a tiny seed or a large tree, having the right tools for digging a hole can make the experience more pleasurable and productive.
-To get started, pick up a gardening auger today.
+Whether you’re planting a tiny bulb or a large tree, having the right tools for digging a hole can make the experience more efficient and enjoyable.
+To get started, pick up a Power Planter auger today!